 only as needed to carry out the services provided by Bay Volunteers or for other connected purposes.
 We will only share your data with third parties with your consent.

 How long do we keep your personal data?

-- Service User: for up to two years after your most recent task for support is reported as complete, or in the case of ongoing (reoccurring) tasks, for up to two years after this was reported as no longer needed and the support stopped.
+- Client: for up to two years after your most recent mission for support is reported as complete, or in the case of ongoing (reoccurring) missions, for up to two years after this was reported as no longer needed and the support stopped.

 Your rights and your personal data